shaheennabi/Reinforcement-or-Deep-Reinforcement-Learning-Practices-and-Mini-Projects/README.md

 * **MLOps Practices:** To ensure effective deployment and monitoring of our developed models, we will integrate MLOps practices into our mini-projects.
 This will involve automating training pipelines and focusing on reproducibility, enabling us to establish robust frameworks for real-time monitoring of RL models. 🔧🌠💫

 ### This repository will be a living resource, continuously updated with new experiments, algorithm implementations, and mini-projects.
-My hope is that this work not only deepens my understanding of reinforcement learning but also serves as a valuable resource for others interested in the field. 🌟🎇💫🚀
+My hope is that this work not only deepens my understanding of reinforcement learning but also serves as a valuable resource for others interested in the field.
+Star 🌟🎇💫🚀